Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Squeezing by continuous homodyne detection

 \subsubsection{Evolution for one single realization}

 In order to describe the evolution of the system conditioned to a continuous measurement by homodyne detection of the field at the cavity output, we reformulate the master equation (\ref{pilot3}) in terms of the stochastic evolution of pure states, over which we must average to obtain the mean values given by the master equation.
-Each pure state evolves according to a continuous-time stochastic equation in the Ito sense \cite{JOSAB,CRP, Gisin}:
+Each pure state evolves according to a continuous-time stochastic equation in the Ito sense\footnote{Equation \eqref{stoch11} is equivalent to the stochastic master equation: } \cite{GisinHelv, Gisin, CastinAIP, CRP}:

 where, for each (non-Hermitian) jump operator $C$ of the master equation, we associate a continuous-time stochastic process $d\zeta_s (t)$ with real values, Gaussian, with zero mean, variance $\rm dt$, and without memory.
 Physically, $d\zeta_s (t)$ is the noise of the homodyne signal (eq.
 (56) in \cite{CRP}).
 Equation \eqref{stoch11} can be solved exactly using a Gaussian ansatz for the wave function \cite{MadsenMolmer2004} in momentum space, real and normalized to unity: